bstankie/NASPArcheryAnalysis/README.md

 # Notes

+## Setting up Github
+1. Create a github token.
+2. Create a branch

     1. No Upstream Branch
         * Generate a Github Token
         * Github Command Line Password: Use Token